ebruchez/ebruchez.github.io/_posts/2024-06-29-restoring-yost-20.md

 - `^`
 - `¨`

+These two accents are also used in French (see "être", "Noël", etc.).
 Interestingly, numbers require shift, while the symbols are directly available.

 ## Conclusion and further work

 This has been a little more work than I had initially expected, due to the whole shellacking process.
+But I learned a lot.
 I think the machine looks quite good now.
 Please check the photo album linked below for more pictures.

 ![The restored Yost 20](/assets/posts/yost20/IMG_6297.jpg){:standalone}